 It’s a fairly new area so there isn’t really a straightforward way in to it.
 I had an initial adult teaching qualification and had done some teaching here and there over the years, including some online stuff.
 My business degree and experience of running my own events based business would also be relevant.
 I put together a CV that focussed on these points and sent it out to all the distance learning companies I could find.
 And it worked.

 I’m now a freelance tutor on level 3 distance learning courses.
 Students study the course materials and then upload their work to the system, were I access it.
 I then mark it and send it back with my feedback.
-I’m really enjoying it and fits really well alongside Mum2mum Market and looking after the children.
+I’m really enjoying it and fits nicely into my portfolio of roles alongside running Mum2mum Market, blogging and looking after the children.
+Sorting out Summer holiday childcare can be tough but even then, I have the flexibility to manage.

 It hasn’t been a straightforward journey to becoming a work at home mum but I’m really happy with where I’ve ended up.
+I definitely never want to be an employee again.
 When people ask what I want to be doing in ten years, it’s really just more of the same!
 I’d quite like to get involved in the design of course materials for distance learning.
 I’m also really enjoying writing again so perhaps I’ll work on a book at some point.
 Essentially, I suspect I’ll still be a work at home mum, Just one with teenage children!

 - If you don’t have a particular idea in mind, consider a franchise.
 It’s a great way to run a business without having to have that “lightbulb moment”